verdammtigor/Dynamic-Research-Slots-Reborn/README.md

 If you want to extend, rebalance or integrate the mod into a larger project, please read the technical overview:

 - `DYNAMIC_RESEARCH_SLOTS.md` – detailed description of the internal logic (Research Power, thresholds, Easy Slots, game rules, debug tools, etc.).
-- `SUBMODDING_DYNAMIC_RESEARCH_SLOTS.md` – step‑by‑step guide for creating your own balancing or integration submods.
+- `SUBMODDING_DYNAMIC_RESEARCH_SLOTS.md` – step‑by‑step guide for creating your own balancing or integration submods, including the new hook-based workflow.

 Key script files: